Real-Time Dam Levels

 Agricultural & Economic Significance

-Agriculture in the surrounding areas of South Australia depends heavily on the water security provided by Lock 3 - Overland Corner.
+Beyond standard municipal supply, Lock 3 - Overland Corner is a vital asset for the regional agricultural economy in South Australia.
 Irrigation allocations are directly tied to these storage metrics.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context